c3mb0/go-do-work/README.md

 ```
 1 1 1 1 1
 ```
-Let's queue a struct pointer instead of a struct:
+Let's queue an object pointer instead of an object:
 ```
 type adder struct {
 	count int